 These receptors are located throughout the brain, central nervous system, connective tissues, gonads, glands, and related organs.
 These receptors enhance the pychoactive effects of THC.

 So how does CBD benefit me?
 If you possess ailments, a disease, or suffer with a chronic condition, you might find relief by considering adding CBD nutrition to your journey for better health and well-being.
 While there is still much to be learned about what CBD can do, CBD has shown to be a powerful antioxidant with anti-inflammatory and neuroprotective properties.
-On the other hand, if you do not suffer from a chronic condition, not only can CBD be taken as a dietary supplement for general well being but as an alternative to painkillers or conventional medicine which can possess numerous side effects.
+On the other hand, if you do not suffer from a chronic condition, not only can CBD be taken as a supplement for general well being but might also be an alternative to ad to your general well being.

 While there is still much to learn, CBD is considered safe to use.
 There is still research needed to discover whether there are major side effects.
 This is the reason why clinical trials are necessary before legalization can take place.
 Interim results of a clinical trial released by GW Pharmaceuticals showed that...